Ford in Essex

 Looking to the future, Dunton is set to play a crucial role in Ford’s operations.
 A landmark fleet of plug-in hybrid Transit vans have both been designed and engineered at Ford Dunton, making them the first volume van maker to offer a van of this kind.

-This is part of a general move by Ford, the UK’s best-selling commercial vehicle brand, to lead the pack in electrified and autonomous vehicles by investing $11bn into this area by 2022.
+This is part of a general move by Ford, the UK’s best-selling commercial vehicle brand, to lead the pack in electric and autonomous vehicles by investing $11bn into this area by 2022.

 This new breed of eco-friendly Transit vans are currently in the middle of a London trial which is being organised in conjunction with Transport for London, before being scheduled for volume production in 2019.